India, Australia and England boards should do more for Test cricket - Johnny Grave

 "We took a women's team there and we won a T20I against all the odds, and match fees and international air flights cost us three-quarters of a million dollars.

 "We've got a Test team there, an ODI team and a T20I team, which will cost us another million-plus dollars in terms of match fees and airfares.
-We spend more on airfares than anyone else in the world, and we don't have a TV deal in Australia," Grave said.
-"So the Australian broadcasters who are complaining about the state of the game - what are they doing to support the game in West Indies?"
+We spend more on airfares than anyone else in the world."
+Grave said.
+"In percentage terms we will spend more than anyone on red-ball cricket so I would argue against any narrative that the West Indies aren't interested in Test cricket."

-"We are not going to throw money at Jason Holder to go and play in Australia.
-We said to him: 'If you want to go play ILT20, good luck, here's your NOC.
-We hope you play well and work hard because it's part of your preparations for the T20 World Cup.
-But when you come back from it, if you want to play Test cricket, we are expecting you to play some matches in the West Indies championship and, if you can, some county cricket - if you're not in the IPL - because in order to play for West Indies, we want you to be in the best possible form to play.'
-Every player has a choice to make.
+"We are not going to throw money at any player in order for them to say no to the Franchise leagues or force them under contract to go and play Test cricket or ODI cricket.
+If you want to go play ILT20 or SA20 instead of going to Australia this year, good luck and best wishes, here's your NOC.
+We genuinely hope that for any of our current T20 players that they play well in these overseas leagues and work hard because it is part of their individual preparations for the T20 World Cup.
+But when you come back from it and if you want to play Test or ODI cricket, then you have to accept that someone else was selected to take your place and depending on how they performed and what your preparation and performances have been will depend on whether you are selected again or not."

+"Every player has a choice to make.
 As a board, we are going to be consistent.
 We are not going to force any player to do anything they don't want to do.
 We respect their ability to make choices."

 "Anyone who says cricket in West Indies is dying, you can say, 'Look at the CPL.'
 The average age is young.
 The gender balance is more female than male.
-Those are the kinds of stats that CA and ECB will kill for"
+Those are the kinds of stats any sports league would love to have."

-While the West Indies board has not always seen eye to eye with their players on the club-versus-country dispute, the marketplace has changed and their administrators appear to be changing with it.
+While the West Indies board has not always seen eye to eye with their players on the club-versus-country argument, the marketplace has changed and their administrators appear to be changing with it.

 The Australian position is different.
 In the past, players such as Pat Cummins and Mitchell Starc have opted out of the IPL to focus on national duties, cushioned by handsome compensation from their boards.
 Grave was clear West Indies can't do that.

-"The other way is to do what ECB do and throw three-year contracts at people at ten times the price because [otherwise] Mark Wood might turn down an India Test series and play ILT20.
-We don't have that luxury because if we did, we wouldn't have any money for grassroots cricket.
-If players want to maximise their earnings outside the region, we give them an NOC and say, 'Good luck.'"
+"We don't have the ability to compete with the leagues on purely salaries and even if we did we wouldn't have any money left for grassroots cricket and other crucial programmes in our system that need our funding."

 That means West Indies are likely to lose a lot of players to leagues and can only hope to ensure they keep developing new ones to take their place.
-"We play red-ball cricket at Under-17 level, U-19 level, we have A team tours, we just played an academy series and our first-class cricket system will cost more than any other place by miles," Grave said.
+"We play red-ball cricket at Under-17 level, U-19 level, we have A-team tours, we just played an academy series, and our first-class cricket system will cost more than any other place by miles," Grave said.
 "We have to put people up in tourist accommodation, we have to [use] hugely expensive regional flights just to be able to have one first-class game.
-We don't have a host broadcaster.
-And we spend more than anyone on red-ball cricket."
+We don't have a host broadcaster so to produce Test cricket along with hawk-eye and all the cameras is very expensive but we are still very committed to the red ball game."

 Last year CSA had to forego an ODI series in Australia that left South Africa's World Cup qualification hopes hanging by a thread, and then played one against England in the middle of the SA20.
 This year they are potentially sacrificing World Test Championship points against New Zealand, and next year they continue to play only two-Test series to ensure the SA20 has a clear window.
 Grave understands their position, because he wants the same for the Caribbean Premier League.